 The Australian Kelpie can be traced to the 1870s.

-Dogs imported from Scotland — and who were used to harsh conditions on farms — sparked the kelpie breed’s origins in Australia.
+Dogs imported from Scotland — and accustomed to harsh conditions on farms — sparked the Kelpie breed’s origins in Australia.
 Ranchers needed dogs who could work long hours over large areas and endure the hot, windy climate and varied terrain.

 The AKC added the breed as the Working Kelpie to its Foundation Stock Service in 2014.
 The breed will move to the Herding Group upon full recognition.

 Kelpies are herding dogs who work — they aren’t commonly kept as pets.

 Their instincts make them wary of strangers, a good attribute for any watchdog.
 However, if you want to keep one as a pet, they will need consistent socialization in order to judge real threats better.

 These dogs are incredibly independent and intelligent, and are known for being able to learn almost any command or task.